 Research continues to confirm what natural medicine has long known — chronic inflammation is the beginning of most chronic health issues.
-Because of the inflammation pre-cursor in nearly every sickness or disease, it’s important that you know about the health benefits of boswellia – mainly its anti-inflammatory benefits.
+Because of the inflammation pre-cursor in nearly every sickness or disease, it’s essential to know about the health benefits of Boswellia – mainly its anti-inflammatory benefits.

-Boswellia, an Ayurvedic herb made from frankincense (Boswellia serrata also known as Indian frankincense), was used for thousands of years for its anti-inflammatory properties.
-Boswellia is also used topically in cream form as well as orally as a dried herb and as a standardized extract.
-It is also very important to choose a product standardized to contain 100-150 milligrams of boswellic acids per capsule.
+Boswellia, an Ayurvedic herb made from frankincense (Boswellia serrata, also known as Indian frankincense), was used for thousands of years for its anti-inflammatory properties.
+It is also used topically in cream form as well as orally as a dried herb and as a standardized extract.
+It is also crucial to choose a product standardized to contain 100-150 milligrams of Boswellia acids per capsule.
 Most practitioners recommend 400 mg taken 3x per day for relief of arthritic, asthmatic, or auto-immune symptoms.
 (However, always check with your practitioner for amounts specific to your health concern.)
 The dried herb is also effective in smoothies and shakes and used throughout the day.
-It’s important to note that research indicates a better absorption rate when consuming boswellia with other forms of healthy food.
+It’s important to note that research indicates a better absorption rate when consuming Boswellia with other forms of healthy food.

 The Boswellic acids, a group of acids associated with Boswellia serrata resin and different from NSAIDs (Nonsteroidal Anti-Inflammatory Drugs), work to inhibit an enzyme called 5-lipoxygenase (5-LOX), which is instrumental in the synthesis of leukotrienes.
 The herbal preparation 5-LOXIN* contains AKBA, the most potent of the Boswellic acids, and is a potent anti-inflammatory agent used successfully in the treatment of arthritis pain.
 Note: contrary to many marketers of essential oils, boswellic acid is not found naturally in steam-distilled frankincense oil.